BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 READ DETAILS

 Answer: We regularly see athletes stretching or lifting weights to improve their game, which often looks nothing like swinging a golf club or shooting baskets.
-It’s the same for pilots – OA Training does not look like flying, but it helps with the most important muscle for flying aircraft safely – your brain!
+It’s the same for pilots – OA Training does not look like flying, but it helps with the most important muscles for flying aircraft safely – within your brain!

 What are the exercises like?